sguox002/leetcode/leetcode-all.md

 ## heap: priority-queue, set, map
 heap is tree based. priority_queue uses array to represent a tree structure (complete tree)

+<<-1054	Distant Barcodes    		44.0%	Medium
+rearrange so that no adjacent are the same. priority_queue
+->>

+<<-1057	Campus Bikes    		57.6%	Medium
+assign the shortest distance pair, tie assign to the smallest worker index. priority_queue
+->>

 <<-1090	Largest Values From Labels    		60.0%	Medium
 confusing question: values[i] is the value, labels[i] is the label for ith element.